 The knowledge and ability associated with the rank of Senior Research Scientist, Senior Research Engineer or Senior Research Scholar is unlikely to be acquired in less than five years after completion of the Ph.D. or M.D. degree.

 3. Scope of Responsibility

-In addition to demonstrating depth of knowledge and theoretical understanding which surpasses that generally expected of Research Scientist in the field, the candidate for Senior Research Scientist, Senior Research Engineer or Senior Research Scholar should be capable of functioning independently at an advanced level in his or her field under the overall direction of the Principal Investigator.
+In addition to demonstrating depth of knowledge and theoretical understanding which surpasses that generally expected of Research Scientist, Engineer, or Scholar in the field, the candidate for Senior Research Scientist, Senior Research Engineer or Senior Research Scholar should be capable of functioning independently at an advanced level in their field under the overall direction of the Principal Investigator.
 Senior Research staff characteristically should have supervisory responsibility for technical staff.
 This might include training, guidance in problem definition, performance evaluation or recommendation on salaries, hiring and termination.
 They may also participate in grant administration, monitoring expenditures, and the drafting of new proposals.